Early morning tee-off :)

-I have been playing golf for 20 years (yeah, started when I was 15) with a break of 5 years beteen 2009-2013.
-I started playing again early this year and it's just been fantastic.
-Some people think of golf as a waste of time but I think there is a lot to learn from this game that can make you a better leader...
+I have been playing golf for 20 years (yeah, started when I was 15) with a break of 5 years beteen 2009–2013.
+I started playing again last year (best stress buster while I build Brightpod) and it’s just been fantastic.
+Some people think of golf as a waste of time but I think there is a lot to learn from this game that can make you a better leader…

 Don’t look back at what happened on the previous holes.
 Think present and future.